AryanP45/PublisherSubscriber/README.md

 This project implements a publisher-subscriber notification system using Java and Spring Boot.
 It allows subscribers to subscribe to topics, receive notifications for subscribed topics, and unsubscribe from topics.

 Live Link: https://publishersubscriber.onrender.com
-> ***Note : First request to above URL can take longer time upto 50 sec , as i am using free instance to host it automatically shuts down after inactivity.***
+> ***Note : The first request to this URL might take up to 50 seconds to respond.
+This is because I am using a free instance that automatically shuts down after a period of inactivity.
+> However, after the first request is completed, all subsequent requests will respond normally.***

 #### Setup